MicrosoftDocs/winrt-api/windows.media.speechrecognition/speechcontinuousrecognitionmode.md

 # SpeechContinuousRecognitionMode

 ## -description
-Specifies the behavior of the speech recognizer during a continuous recognition session.
+Specifies the behavior of the speech recognizer during a continuous recognition (dictation) session.

 ## -enum-fields
 ### -field Default:0